jzaldumbide/mobilecomputing/README.md

                 ├── MessageScreen.java 			: Message Screen to display errors
                 ├── MultiplayerScreen.java 		: It lets select from server or client (currently disabled).
                 ├── OptionScreen.java 			: This screen let us activate/unactivate sound, music and accelerometer.
-                ├── ScoreScreen.java 			: It shows the top ten players, this top ten palyers are loaded from the remote server.
+                ├── ScoreScreen.java 			: It shows the top ten players, this top ten players are loaded from the remote server.
                 ├── SelectScreen.java 			:  It let us choose multiplayer/singleplayer (actually deprecated)
                 └── SplashScreen.java 			: This is the first screen that appears, downdload level runs on background.